tournepivoine/shinpokered-fr/README.md

 - White 1-frame flash on battle load (affecting DMG and GBC modes) has been removed
 - White 1-frame flash on map load (affecting DMG and GBC modes) has been removed
 - In hard mode, wild pokemon DVs get 1 re-roll each if less than 4, biasing them upwards a little bit
+- Fixed garbage tiles display for 1 frame after a battle on the DMG

 #Bugfixes